Sugar Plantation Interactive Locomotive Learning Park

 2. The goals and objectives related to the request;

 The goal of this First Phase $750,000.00 request is to fund the laying of track on the final 3500 feet of the mile-long historic steam train route; the planning, installation of infrastructures and construction of crucial reception/restroom facilities as well as the restoration of the much needed Lihue Plantation original water tank.
 Also this year, donations from the private sector are funding the construction of a rail line equipment storage building.
-The Second Phase, which will begin in 2018, includes the rebuilding of Switchmen’s quarters for exhibit space, a protective cane cars storage shed, and clearing and installation of mile-long exhibit of sugar cane varieties and irrigation.
-The Third Phase, which will begin in 2019, includes the construction of a shed for oversized plantation machinery, and a 1850s A-Frame plantation structure.
+The Second Phase includes the rebuilding of Switchmen’s quarters for exhibit space, a protective cane cars storage shed, and clearing and installation of mile-long exhibit of sugar cane varieties and irrigation.
+The Third Phase includes the construction of a shed for oversized plantation machinery, and a 1850s A-Frame plantation structure.

 3. The public purpose and need to be served;